securenetizen/cinematacms/docs/technical/permission-caching.md

 # Permission Caching System

-This document describes the Redis-based permission caching system implemented for secure media serving in CinemaCMS.
+This document describes the Redis-based permission caching system implemented for secure media serving in CinemataCMS.

 ## Overview